-Use the information in this data sheet as input to a risk assessment of local circumstances to help determine appropriate controls for safe handling, storage and disposal of this 3 / 14 800001005871 US According to OSHA Hazard Communication Standard, 29 CFR 1910.1200 Version 1.4 Revision Date: 12/31/2015 Print Date: 05/02/2016 material.
+Use the information in this data sheet as input to a risk assessment of local circumstances to help determine appropriate controls for safe handling, storage and disposal of this material.

-Precautions for safe handling : Avoid prolonged or repeated contact with skin.
+Advice on safe handling : Avoid prolonged or repeated contact with skin.
 Avoid inhaling vapour and/or mists.
 When handling product in drums, safety footwear should be worn and proper handling equipment should be used.
 Properly dispose of any contaminated rags or cleaning materials in order to prevent fires.

 Avoidance of contact : Strong oxidising agents.
 Product Transfer : This material has the potential to be a static accumulator.
 Proper grounding and bonding procedures should be used during all bulk transfer operations.
-Storage Other data : Keep container tightly closed and in a cool, well-ventilated place.
+Further information on storage stability Keep container tightly closed and in a cool, well-ventilated place.